akave-ai/akave-docs/content/akave-o3/solutions-and-integrations/s3fs.md

 AKAVE_SECRET_KEY=your_secret_key_here
 ```

-Then in your Python code:
+Then in your Python code you can load the credentials from the .env file:
 ```python
 import os
 from dotenv import load_dotenv